TheJupiterDev/mDirt/README.md

 ## How to use
 Download the latest release, and run it.
+If you don't understand a field, hover over it and read the tooltip!
 Fill in all the details, press "Generate Pack" when you are ready.

 ### Known Issues